 - you are a Vietnam-era veteran;

 - you have had exposure to blood on your skin;

 - you have had multiple sex partners;

 - you have tattoos or body piercings;

 - you have ever snorted cocaine;

 - you have liver disease;

 - you have a history of drinking a lot of alcohol;

-- you have had an abnormal liver function test.
+- You have had an abnormal liver function test.

-If you think you are at risk, contact the nearest VA Medical Center after your release to be tested and seek HCV counseling.
+If you are eligible for VA services and may be at risk, contact the nearest VA Medical Center after your release to be tested and seek HCV counseling.